-The sessions will provide hands-on activities that demonstrate the application of statistical methods and preparing the sections of a research proposal.
+This is a Web-delivered course.
+There will be two scheduled weekend WIMBA Live Classroom sessions near midterm.
+These sessions will provide activities that demonstrate the application of statistical methods and preparing the sections of a research proposal.

 All other course communications, activities, and materials will be available exclusively through the BlazeVIEW web site and require weekly checks for assignments.
+The instructor will schedule real-time instruction using Live Classroom as needed.